 Using Keyword Research to Evaluate Business Ideas

 One of the many benefits of the internet is the amount of data available to us for market research.
 At a high level, keyword research can tell you how many “exact match” searches happen for your business idea on average per month.
-We use keyword research on a daily basis when producing blog content to make sure we are positioning our clients’ products/services in the right way and getting the best value out of our collective efforts.

 The huge benefit of using this or a similar method is that it condenses your big list of ideas into a much shorter list that actually has potential.
 It is not a thorough market analysis, rather a quick test that can help you to make a fast decision on whether or not your idea is worth pursuing.

 Best of all, high level keyword research is 100% free.
 There is no need to pay for business idea evaluation tools at this very early stage.

 - To install then activate the free Keywords Everywhere for Chrome or Firefox